The translation of this document is outdated.

 institutions;

-3) prepare proposals to the city or municipality council
+3) prepare proposals to the council regarding the revocation

-regarding the revocation of unlawful or ineffective decisions of
+of unlawful or ineffective decisions of the relevant local

-5) submit proposals to the city or municipality council
+5) submit proposals to the council regarding the formation,

 6) in accordance with the procedures and within the scope

-prescribed by the city or municipality council, act with local
+stipulated by the council, act with local government property and

 7) organise the formulation of the draft territorial